QUESTIONS ARE THE BEST PART OF LIFE.

 Streaming doesn’t capture the wonder of hearing a scratchy, barely-audible signal that’s bounced several times between earth and the ionosphere before reaching my radio.
 The pandemic gave me space to study for three successive amateur radio license exams.
 I now hold the highest level license—Amateur Extra Class—and am on the air as N0KWJ.
 With a wire antenna and a hundred-watt radio, I’ve made two-way digital (FT8) contact with operators in 50 states and 200+ nations.
 Places like the South Shetland Islands (off the coast of Antarctica) and the Kingdom of Eswatini (formerly Swaziland).

 How about the telescope and shades?

 Total Eclipse 2017.
 The clouds parted long enough from our viewing site in Nebraska for a gobsmacking experience from first contact to the ring of fire to fourth contact.
 I was prepared to be underwhelmed.
 Whoa.
 Was I wrong.

 I’m one of only a couple hundred people in the world to have earned the title of Master Observer, which means I’ve looked at a lot of faint gray smudges from my well-lit driveway and from much darker sites.
 In other words, I have a telescope and know how to use it.
-(Actually, I currently have a couple.
-A Celestron C8 EdgeHD and the Stellarvue 80mm Raptor in the photo, if you’re into the technicalities.)
+I majored in English, but I’m a science nerd to the core.

 Where can I find out more about you?